+Sometimes, a lender may ask for you proof of your address.
 This may be a simple step, but you should always ensure you get it right.
 Having incorrect address details can impact a car finance application significantly.
-You will apply with two proofs of address.

 There are two types of credit checks a lender will carry out:

 A hard credit check is a little different.
-It is more detailed and leaves a mark on your credit rating.
+It's more detailed and leaves a mark on your credit rating.
 If you have too many hard credit checks in a short time, it may paint you as a frequent, unreliable borrower to lenders.